The Honeymooners: Thelma "Trixie" Norton

+Thelma "Trixie" Norton was Ed's wife and Alice's best friend.
+She did not appear in every episode and had a less developed character, though she is shown to be somewhat bossy toward her husband.
+In one episode, she surprisingly is depicted as a pool hustler.
+Trixie is the inspiration for Betty Rubble in The Flintstones.

-Elaine Stritch was the first and original Trixie Norton in a Honeymooners sketch with Jackie Gleason, Art Carney, and Pert Kelton.
-The ex-dancer character was rewritten and recast after just one episode with the more wholesome-looking Randolph playing the character as a housewife.
+Elaine Stritch was the first and original Trixie Norton in a Honeymooners sketch ("The New Television") with Gleason, Carney, and Pert Kelton.
+Trixie's abrasive ex-burlesque-dancer character was rewritten and recast by Gleason after just one episode, with Joyce Randolph playing the character as a wholesome housewife.

+Joyce Randolph played the role in earlier sketches and on the 1955–1956 sitcom The Honeymooners.

+Jane Kean played the role in a series of hour-long Honeymooners episodes, in color and with music, on The Jackie Gleason Show from 1966 to 1970, playing the role for many more years than her predecessor.

 Others

 Some of the actors who appeared multiple times on the show include George O. Petrie and Frank Marth as various characters, Ethel Owen as Alice's mother, Zamah Cunningham as apartment building neighbor Mrs. Manicotti, and Cliff Hall as the Raccoon Lodge president.

 Ronnie Burns, son of George Burns and Gracie Allen, made a guest appearance on one episode.
-On another episode, Ed Norton makes a reference to a co-worker "Nat Birnbaum" (as in "'nat," a three-letter word for bug," says crossword puzzle aficionado Norton).
+On another episode, Norton makes a reference to a co-worker "Nat Birnbaum" (as in "'nat', a three-letter word for bug", says crossword puzzle aficionado Norton).
 George Burns's real name was Nathan Birnbaum.
+Seasoned actress Eileen Heckart appeared as Alice's mother in the 1978 The Honeymooners Christmas special (who was in reality just three years older than her "daughter", Alice).
+Strangely, Heckart's character makes several comments in the episode alluding to her desire to become a grandmother by Ralph and Alice, this despite the fact that Meadows, who played Alice, was in fact 55 years old at that time.

 The apartment house

-The Kramdens and Nortons lived in an apartment house at 328 Chauncey Street in Bushwick, Brooklyn, New York City (sometimes referred to as Bensonhurst), a nod to the fact that Jackie Gleason lived there after his family moved from his birthplace at 364 Chauncey Street.
-In the 1955 episode "A Woman's Work is Never Done," the address is referred to as 728 Chauncey Street.
+The Kramdens and Nortons lived in an apartment house at 328 Chauncey Street in Brooklyn, New York City, in an area known as "Bushwick" – a nod to the fact that Jackie Gleason lived there after his family moved from his birthplace at 364 Chauncey Street.
+In the 1955 episode "A Woman's Work is Never Done", the address is referred to as 728 Chauncey Street.
 The landlord of the apartment house is Mr. Johnson.
-In the Honeymooners episodes taped from 1967 to 1970, the address of the apartment house changed to 358 Chauncey Street, and the number of the Kramden apartment is 3B.
+In The Honeymooners episodes taped from 1967 to 1970, the address of the apartment house changed to 358 Chauncey Street, and the number of the Kramden apartment is 3B.
 The actual 328 Chauncey Street is located in the Stuyvesant Heights section of the borough, approximately eight miles northeast of the show's fictional location.